googollee/go-socket.io/README.md

 It compatible with latest implement of socket.io in node.js, and support room and namespace.

+* for compatible with socket.io 0.9.x, please use branch 0.9.x *

 ## Install

 Install the package with: